forceCpp/openDiscordBot/README.md

 for a openai API key visit **https://beta.openai.com/signup/** for news api visit **https://newsapi.org/**
-> only Requests 1,000 are allowed per day for the news api and for the open weather API key visit **https://openweathermap.org/appid**
+> only Requests 1,000 are allowed per day for the news api

+for the open weather API key visit **https://openweathermap.org/appid**
 # Run

 **Windows**